Columbia University, Columbia University Rare Book and Manuscript Library

 |Location:||New York, United States|

-Reporting to the Director, Rare Book & Manuscript Library, the Curator of Literature will develop RBML holdings in literature in all formats (e.g., print and archives) through purchase and donation.
-The Curator will also steward literature collections that are in place, prioritizing their organization, description, conservation, digitization, and security.
-The Curator will help to create relevant guides, directories, and finding aids to the collections for Columbia students and faculty.
-The Curator will provide proactive outreach and instruction for Columbia University faculty and students as well as for faculty and students in the greater NYC area.
-One of eight full-time curators in RBML, the Curator of Literature will liaison with relevant Library bibliographers and other special collections staff and with colleagues in the greater NYC area.
-The Curator contributes to the general RBML public services program.
+Reporting to the Director, Rare Book & Manuscript Library, the Curator of Medieval & Renaissance Collections will develop RBML holdings in Medieval and Renaissance in all formats (e.g., print and manuscript) through purchase and donation.
+The Curator will also steward relevant collections that are in place, prioritizing their organization, description, conservation, digitization, and security.
+The Curator will help to create relevant guides, directories, and finding aids to the collections while contributing content and metadata to initiatives like the Digital Scriptorium and Material Evidence in Incunabula (MEI).
+The Curator will provide proactive outreach and instruction for Columbia University faculty and students as well as for faculty and students in the greater NYC area and beyond.
+One of eight full-time curators in RBML, the Curator of Medieval & Renaissance Collections will contribute to unit wide decision-making about acquisitions, exhibitions, public programs, and other forms of outreach, and contribute to the general RBML public services program.
+He or she will liaison with relevant Library bibliographers and other special collections staff and with colleagues in the field.

-The Rare Book & Manuscript Library is Columbia University's largest repository for primary source collections.
-The range of collections in the RBML span more than 4,000 years and comprise rare printed works, cylinder seals, cuneiform tablets, papyri, and Coptic ostraca; medieval and renaissance manuscripts; as well as art, photography, and realia.
+The Rare Book & Manuscript Library is Columbia University’s largest repository for primary source collections.
+The range of collections in the RBML span more than 4,000 years and comprise multiple formats, from cuneiform to the born-digital.
 Some 500,000 printed books and 14 miles of manuscripts, personal papers, organizational archives and records form the core of RBML holdings.
-Though very broad in scope, RBML’s Literature collections concentrate around the history of publishing, “obscene” or erotic literature, poetry between the World Wars, the European realist novel, the Beats, African-American literature of the twentieth century, and contemporary poetry, as well as eighteenth-century belles lettres, the novel, fine press and artist books, and twentieth-century small press production.
+The Medieval and Renaissance collections include more than 800 codex manuscripts and 1,000 incunabula, most of which form part of the George Arthur Plimpton, David Eugene Smith, and Gonzalez Lodge collections.
+They concentrate on subject-matter as varied as the history of learning, mathematics, and science, classics, musicology, liturgy, and hagiography.
 Other RBML collecting strengths include American History, journalism, comics, graphic arts, human rights, the performing arts, and Russian and East European émigré art and culture.
 The RBML is also home to the University Archives and the archival arm of the Columbia Center for Oral History.
 For more information about RBML collections and services, see http://library.columbia.edu/rbml.

 As one of the world’s leading research universities, Columbia University in the City of New York provides outstanding opportunities to work and grow in a dynamic, multicultural, intellectual community.
 The Columbia University Libraries comprises a diverse and engaged staff committed to furthering the University’s teaching and research mission through innovation, collaboration, and a commitment to excellence.